 We want to base ourselves in a multi-cultural area that is more easily accessible from the United Kingdom, Europe and the world than Wetheringsett – both London and Cambridge achieve this.
 We need capacity to grow services to support a prayed-for increase in the number of missionaries sent and received by the UK.

 The board looked closely at the financial feasibility of moving the whole office to the Stratford area.
 They concluded this would only be feasible with substantial help from like-minded partners who could co-locate with us.

 By initially renting a small amount of London office space, we can continue to explore models of collaboration with other mission agencies, and test the value for money in placing further services at that location.
 We will develop our collaboration from that London hub as the opportunities allow.

 There are clearly implications for our staff, as the board is very well aware.
-We will work through possible solutions with all Suffolk-based staff to ensure as many as possible can come with us to Cambridge as we build on an already strong team
+We have worked through possible solutions with all Suffolk-based staff to ensure as many as possible can come with us to Cambridge as we build on an already strong team

 For many years, Wetheringsett has also been home to an annual summer Bible camp for young people.
 The board remains committed to enabling the ministry of Wetheringsett Camp to continue and flourish in the future.